GEAR WHERE TO BUY TEAM SERVICE ABOUT

 Choosing a Diameter

-There are many factors to take into consideration when selecting a diameter for YOU, with perhaps the most important being personal taste.
-I suggest choosing one size as your "standard rope", so you and the people you canyon with can dial in how to set up your rope and device for optimal friction in each situation.
+There are many factors to take into consideration when selecting a canyon rope diameter for YOU, with perhaps the most important being personal taste.
+I suggest choosing one size as your "standard rope", so you and the people you canyon with can dial in how to set up your rappel rope and device for optimal friction in each situation.

 The 8.0mm Canyon Rope and 8.3mm Canyon Fire Rope provide very close to the same amount of friction; while the 9.2mm Canyonero provides quite a bit more.
 While slightly bigger, the Canyon Fire is also slightly softer, and the two properties cancel each other out.
 In discussions of diameter, the 8.0 and 8.3 will both be called "8 mil".

-- Your Weight - big people need a bigger rope.
+- Your Weight - big people need a bigger canyoning rope.
 Partly because you will need 'more friction', but mainly because your weight is the driving force behind the rope rubbing against edges and getting dinged up (that's a technical term).
 The higher your weight, the more you tend to tear up the rope.
-Careful, experienced 200 lb canyoneers in non-flowing canyons can probably get good life out of an 8.0mm rope.
+Careful, experienced 200 lb canyoneers in non-flowing canyons can probably get good life out of an 8.0mm canyon rope.
 But most canyoneers pushing 200 lbs will be much happier with the 9.2mm rope.
 Include the weight of your regular canyoneering partners in your calculations.

 - The Tools You Use - each rappel device on the market will work best with a limited range of diameters.
 Figure of Eights are good for 'fat ropes', but not so good for skinny ropes.
 The Pirana and ATC-XP work better with small diameter cords.
 Largely, it is a matter of what you are used to, and what you have training and practice using.
-Match the tool to the cord, or the cord to the tool, but make sure they match.
+Match the tool to the rope, or the rope to the tool, but make sure they match.

-- Personal Taste - perhaps the most important factor - what do you like?
+- Personal Taste - Perhaps the most important factor - what do you like?

 How Long is My Rope?